Hasbro, New York Times unveil new Wordle board game

-Wordle, popular online puzzle game that exploded in popularity late last year, will soon be brought to life.
+Wordle, an online puzzle game that exploded in popularity late last year, will soon be available as a board game.

-Pawtucket-based Hasbro is teaming up with the New York Times Games to create a board game version of the free online word game, which asks players to guess a five-letter word in six tries with no hints, other than potential letter placements.
+Pawtucket-based Hasbro has teamed up with New York Times Games to create a board-game version of the free online word game, which asks players to guess a five-letter word in six tries, with no hints other than potential letter placements.

-“Wordle: The Party Game” is similar to its online counterpart, except players will compete to solve the word puzzle in real time.
+“Wordle: The Party Game” is similar to its online counterpart, except that players will compete to solve the word puzzle in the physical realm, rather than the internet.

 So, how does it work?

-In each round, one player is designated as the “Wordle Host,” who is tasked with writing down the secret five-letter word.
+In each round, one player is designated as the “Wordle Host,” This person is tasked with writing down the secret five-letter word.

-Just like in the original game, the players must guess the word in six tries or less.

 The board game, according to Hasbro, can be played repeatedly with the included dry-erase boards and markers.
 It’s also designed so players can switch up the gameplay: classic, fast, timed or teams.